Sumboard

 We're seeing teams choose simpler platforms with faster time-to-value over feature-rich platforms with months-long implementations.
 When your roadmap is already packed, analytics can't be a six-month project.

 Pricing transparency over sales negotiations.
 Teams want to see pricing on a website, calculate their costs, and make a decision.
 The "contact sales" model creates friction at exactly the moment when momentum matters most.
-B2B SaaS companies—especially those under 500 employees—don't have time for enterprise sales cycles.
+B2B SaaS companies (especially those under 500 employees) don't have time for enterprise sales cycles.

 Our pricing is public: €199-€499/month with no per-user fees.
 Teams can budget analytics as an operational expense, not a capital project.

 Technical simplicity over extensive customization.
 Sisense's JavaScript-heavy customization appeals to some teams.
-But most teams want pre-built components that work out of the box, with customization available when needed—not required for basic functionality.
+But most teams want pre-built components that work out of the box, with customization available when needed, not required for basic functionality.

 The pattern we're noticing: teams initially attracted to Sisense's power realize they're trading implementation speed for capabilities they'll never use.
 The build vs buy decision becomes clear when maintenance costs are factored in.

 Production reliability over feature breadth.
 Platform stability isn't exciting, but it's essential.
-When analytics are customer-facing, downtime isn't just an internal inconvenience—it's a product issue.
+When analytics are customer-facing, downtime isn't just an internal inconvenience.
+It's a product issue.
 Teams evaluating what Sisense brings to the table versus alternatives are increasingly prioritizing platforms that just work, consistently.

 The Modern Embedded Analytics Alternative